Dan Quinn (American football): 2017 season

-In the 2017 season, the Falcons finished the year 10–6, which was only good enough for 3rd in the NFC South, but also good enough for the 6th seed in the playoffs.
-In the Wild Card Round, the Falcons defeated the 3rd seeded Los Angeles Rams by a score of 26–13 and advanced to the Divisional Round.
+In the 2017 season, the Falcons finished the year 10–6, which was only good enough for third in the NFC South, but also good enough for the #6-seed in the playoffs.
+In the Wild Card Round, the Falcons defeated the #3-seed Los Angeles Rams by a score of 26–13 and advanced to the Divisional Round.
 In the Divisional Round, the Falcons lost on the road to the eventual Super Bowl champion Philadelphia Eagles by a score of 15–10.

+2018 season

 In the 2018 season, the Falcons were injury riddled throughout the season, losing seven starters to injured reserve and more for at least a game.
-Ultimately, the team finished 7–9, which placed the Falcons at second in the NFC South, and as the eight seed in the NFC, missing the playoffs for the first time since 2015.
+Ultimately, the team finished 7–9, which placed the Falcons at second in the NFC South, and as the #8-seed in the NFC, missing the playoffs for the first time since 2015.
 Following the firing of defensive coordinator Marquand Manuel, Quinn took on the position of defensive coordinator for the Falcons.

+2019 season

 In the 2019 season, the Falcons started the first half of the season going 1–7 with growing speculation that Falcons owner Arthur Blank would fire Quinn sometime during or at the end of the season.
 However, after a defensive turnaround with Quinn distributing some of the defensive play-calling duties to assistants, the team finished the season at 7–9, again placing second in the NFC South and missing the playoffs for a second consecutive year.
 Blank announced that Quinn would return for the 2020 season after the season.

+2020 season

 The Falcons began the 2020 season with a 38–24 loss to the Seattle Seahawks.
 This loss marked Quinn's 40th loss of his head coaching career including playoff losses.
 On October 11, 2020, after an 0–5 start to the season, the Falcons' first since 1997, Quinn, along with general manager Thomas Dimitroff, was fired by the Falcons.
 The team named defensive coordinator Raheem Morris as the interim head coach.
 Quinn finished his tenure in Atlanta with a 43–42 (.506) regular season record, 3–2 (.600) playoff record and a 46–44 (.511) career record.